Stratham-Newfields Veterinary Hospital

 More Resources for Dogs

-• American Association of Feline Practitioners catfriendly.com has specific Diabetes information
+• American Association of Feline Practitioners has specific diabetes information.

-• Freestyle Libre wearable blood glucose monitor information
+• The FreeStyle Libre wearable blood glucose monitor information (see below for what the sensor looks like on a cat).

-• VetPen, an alternative to syringes for insulin injection (video below)
+• VetPen, an alternative to syringes for insulin injection.

-• Video demonstrations of giving insulin injections and testing your dog's blood glucose are below.
+• Video demonstrations of giving insulin injections and testing your dog's blood glucose are included below (each <4min).

 Picture